 Guide to research and literary criticism of current VCE English and Literature texts

-This guide identifies reviews and analyses of novels, short stories, poetry, plays, non-fiction and films on the current Victorian Certificate of Education (VCE) English and Literature units.
+This guide identifies reviews and analyses of novels, short stories, poetry, plays, non-fiction and films on the current Victorian Certificate of Education (VCE) English and Literature units 3 and 4.

-While there is a specific focus on the VCE English and Literature texts the content will be helpful to anyone looking for hints on reading and responding to texts, or seeking links to commentaries, criticisms and plot overviews.
+While there is a specific focus on the VCE units 3 and 4, English and Literature texts the content will be helpful to anyone looking for hints on reading and responding to texts, or seeking links to commentaries, criticisms and plot overviews.